willingham/uufs/README.md

 When you wish to unmount the filesystem, run `umount <mountpoint>`.
 This will encrypt all your data stored in the filesystem.

 When you wish to use the filesystem in the future, you can run the same run.sh command.
-You will be prompted for your password, and then for a totp key.
+You will be prompted for your password, and then for a TOTP key.